Close

 And Hilarity Ensues

-Poster Placeholder of - 51By Lev AC Rosen
+Placeholder of -84By Lev AC Rosen

 I’d never thought of myself as particularly funny person before setting out to write All Men of Genius.
 But somehow, I got it into my head to write something inspired by two classic romantic comedies.
 I’m not sure entirely why.
 I suspect because at the time I was writing the novel, there wasn’t much lighter steampunk out there—this was before Boneshaker came out, much less the Parasol Protectorate series—and while I loved the aesthetic, and the books were good… they were all such downers.
 I wanted to do something fun.
 So I looked to fun for inspiration.
 And then somewhere along the line, well into writing it, I realized I had to be funny.